glodanif/wow-addon-packager/README.md

 2. Run.

 #### Dependencies
-This script relies on 7zip application for zipping files.
-You have to have installed 7zip on your PC, expected location: `C:\Program Files\7-Zip\7z.exe`
+This script relies on 7-Zip application for zipping files.
+You have to have installed 7-Zip on your PC, expected location: `C:\Program Files\7-Zip\7z.exe`

 #### What you will get
-The script will create an _output_ folder in a root of your addon folder and compress addon's files into a zip archive with following name '_your_addon_directory version.zip_' (ex. `CombatIndicator v1.2.zip`).
+The script will create an `output` folder in a root of your addon folder and compress addon's files into a zip archive with following name '_your_addon_directory version.zip_' (ex. `CombatIndicator v1.2.zip`).
 The version will be automatically fetched from a `.toc` file.

 #### Ignore